-The 42-story, 325-unit Optima Center apartments broke ground at 200 E Illinois St in the fall of 2011 and topped out early in 2013.
-The leasing office opened in July and move-ins have begun.
+The 42-story, 325-unit Optima Center apartments broke ground at 200 E Illinois St in the fall of 2011 and welcomed its first residents late in the summer of 2013.

 The building is a Streeterville standout.
 Its parking levels are clad in a striking black glass that contrasts sharply with the silver blue glass of the upper floors.
 The recessed spaces at the 10th and 32nd levels have led some wags to tag the building with a nickname: “the fridge.”